BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/target_rate.md

 The hours that you require for the sensor to find.
 This should be in decimal format and represent 30 minute increments.
 For example 30 minutes would be `0.5`, 1 hour would be `1` or `1.0`, 1 hour and 30 minutes would be `1.5`, etc.

+### Hours Mode

+There are three different modes that the target rate sensor can be set to, which determines how the specified hours should be interpreted

+#### Exact (default)

+The target rate sensor will try to find the best times for the specified hours.
+If less than the target hours are discovered, the sensor will not come on at all.
+If there are more hours than required that meet the specified requirements (e.g. below a certain rate), then it will come on for the cheapest available times up to the specified hours.

+For instance if the cheapest period is between `2023-01-01T00:30` and `2023-01-01T05:00` and your target rate is for 1 hour, then it will come on between  `2023-01-01T00:30` and `2023-01-01T01:30`.
+If the available times are between `2023-01-01T00:30` and `2023-01-01T01:00`, then the sensor will not come on at all.

+#### Minimum

+The target rate sensor will try to find the best times for the specified hours.
+If less than the target hours are discovered, the sensor will not come on at all.
+If there are more hours than required that meet the specified requirements (e.g. below a certain rate), then it will come on for all discovered times.

+For instance if the cheapest period is between `2023-01-01T00:30` and `2023-01-01T05:00` and your target rate is for 1 hour, then it will come on between  `2023-01-01T00:30` and `2023-01-01T05:00`.
+If the available times are between `2023-01-01T00:30` and `2023-01-01T01:00`, then the sensor will not come on at all.

+#### Maximum

+The target rate sensor will try to find the best times for the specified hours.
+If less than the target hours are discovered, the sensor will come on for all times that are discovered.
+If there are more hours than required that meet the specified requirements (e.g. below a certain rate), then it will come on for the cheapest available times up to the specified hours.

+For instance if the cheapest period is between `2023-01-01T00:30` and `2023-01-01T05:00` and your target rate is for 1 hour, then it will come on between  `2023-01-01T00:30` and `2023-01-01T01:30`.
+If the available times are between `2023-01-01T00:30` and `2023-01-01T01:00`, then the sensor will come on between  `2023-01-01T00:30` and `2023-01-01T01:00`.

 ### Offset

 You may want your target rate sensors to turn on a period of time before the optimum discovered period.
 For example, you may be turning on a robot vacuum cleaner for a 30 minute clean and want it to charge during the optimum period.
 For this, you'd use the `offset` field and set it to `-00:30:00`, which can be both positive and negative and go up to a maximum of 24 hours.
 This will shift when the sensor turns on relative to the optimum period.
 For example, if the optimum period is between `2023-01-18T10:00` and `2023-01-18T11:00` with an offset of `-00:30:00`, the sensor will turn on between `2023-01-18T09:30` and `2023-01-18T10:30`.